 1979 - The Chinatown Housing, Spring and Winter Street at 10th Street, Philadelphia PA.
 Photo by Tom Bernard.

-1979 - The Weld Coxe and Mary Hayden House and Studio, aka Coxe-Hayden, 1072 Corn Neck Road, New Shoreham, Block Island RI.
+1979 - The Weld Coxe and Mary Hayden House and Studio, aka Coxe-Hayden, 1072 Corn Neck Road, New Shoreham RI.
 Featured in Architectural Record Houses of 1982.
 Structural engineers, Keast and Hood; built by Donald Coxe.
-Available for rental.
+Available for rent.

 1980 - The Park Regency Condos, 2333 Bering Drive, Houston TX.